 Bringing Hospice to Residential Care Communities

 Providing hospice care is one of the most rewarding roles in health care.
-Gilchrist teams that work in Residential Community Care (RCC) settings provide care for patients in assisted living or long-term care facilities and offer support for their loved ones.
+Gilchrist teams that work in Residential Community Care (RCC) settings provide care for patients in assisted living or long-term care facilities.
+We also offer support for their loved ones.
 By partnering with facilities, we can provide the same services and support for patients in residential communities as we do for those living in traditional homes.

 Hospice in the Residential Care Setting